martinoauriane/C-cyber/README.md

 #### Symmetric encryption

 Symmetric encryption refers to an encryption algorithm that uses the same key for encryption and decryption.
 This is the case for the RC4 algorithm.
 In most symmetric algorithms, the encryption key and the decryption key are the same.
 Therefore the algorithm retorting to symmetric encryption can also be called a single key algorithm.
-It requires teh send and receiver to agree on a key before communicating securely.
+It requires the sender and receiver to agree on a key before communicating securely.
 Besides, the security of the symmetric algorithm depends on the key.
 Leaking the key means that anyone can decrypt the messages they send or receive.
 Therefore, the condifentiality of the key is very important to the security of communication.

 #### What is RC4?